pereiravp/ECS/README.md

 where it sits in the advanced tier as an exercise in event handling.
 I took the same problem and pointed it elsewhere.

-What interests me about an elevator is that certain things must *never* happen: the doors must not be open while the car is moving, the car must not travel past the top floor.
-Those aren't features to add later — they're the constraints the rest of the design lives inside.
-Practising that means separating what the system *decides* from what it must never do, modelling state so invalid states can't be constructed at all, and testing properties over thousands of generated cases instead of hoping I picked the right examples by hand.

 It also builds on ground I'd already covered.
 My [smart home system](https://github.com/pereiravp/POO) for an OOP course was the same shape of problem — discrete state, a clock, actions that change the world — with the safety dimension missing.
 Same intuition, new discipline.